laoshanxi/app-mesh/doc/CONSUL.md

 > * App Mesh can be a cluster leader node or worker node
 > * Cluster level application is submitted and defined in Consul KV data and support node selector (the selector can be hostname or any App Mesh Labels, wildcards is supported when build gcc version upper than 5.3)
 > * App Mesh Leader node schedule cluster applications and write schedule result to Consul KV data
-> * App Mesh worker node retrieve cluster applications (schedule result) and lanuch on worker node
+> * App Mesh worker node retrieve cluster applications (schedule result) and launch on worker node
 > * Cluster App support register as Consul Service for service discovery (each peer app will get others by env) with service health check point to app health API
 > * Consul session support HA recovery
 > * App Mesh request Consul session with TTL and expire delete behavior
-> * Consul watch is supported for monitor consul schedule changes and security syncup
+> * Consul watch is supported for monitor consul schedule changes and security sync-up
 > * Schedule consider resource usage

 ### What is **not** supported: